Moo-Afattah/Nmap-Network-Scanner-Wsl/README.md

 # Nmap Network Scanner (WSL → Windows reports)

-This project contains simple Bash scripts to scan a local network (192.168.1.0/24) using Nmap from Ubuntu/WSL and save HTML reports directly to the Windows filesystem at `C:\report` (`/mnt/c/report` in WSL).
+This project contains simple Bash scripts to scan a local network (192.168.1.0/24).
+You can amend  using Nmap from Ubuntu/WSL and save HTML reports directly to the Windows filesystem at `C:\report` (`/mnt/c/report` in WSL).

 ## Scripts